 - previous student evaluations

-- overabundance of course offerings in one area
+- an overabundance of course offerings in one area

 - content similar to another course